Isotropic Cellular Automata: the DDLab iso-rule paradigm: iso-subsets expressed as iso-rules

 Tcode may be expressed in decimal (if applicable) or in hexadecimal.
 DDLab automatically transforms tcode into its equivalent rcode, which can then be transformed to isotropic rcode and the iso-rule according to the n-template.
 For the majority rule (above) the rule tables for rcode (size 3225), and the iso-rule (size 600) for a 2d square n-template, are shown graphically in figure~\ref{majority rules}(d).

-For binary ($v$=2) tcode depends on just the sum of 1s the neighborhood so tcode and kcode are identical, $S_t$=$S_k$, but for $v \times \times \geq$2, which cycle between each other.
+For binary ($v$=2), tcode depends on just the sum of 1s the neighborhood so tcode and kcode are identical, $S_t$=$S_k$, but for $v \times \times \geq$2, which cycle between each other.
 A resting cell (0) remains as is until the number of excited cells in its neighborhood falls within the threshold interval $t$, whereupon it becomes excited (1).
-An excited cell (1) changes to the first refractory value (2) at the next time-step, then to the next refractory value (3) and so on, and the final ($v$-2) refractory value changes back to resting (0), completing the following clockwise cycle,
+An excited cell (1) changes to the first refractory value (2) at the next time-step, then to the next refractory value (3) and so on, and the final ($v$-1) refractory value changes back to resting (0), completing the following clockwise cycle,

-The variables that need to be set to define a reaction-diffusion rule are $v,k$ and the threshold interval within $k$.
+The variables required to define a reaction-diffusion rule are $vk$ and the threshold interval within $k$.
 The number of refractory values is $v$-2.
-In DDLab, reaction-diffusion\cite[EDD:13.8]{EDD} can be set as rcode which allows transformation to an iso-rule, or as outer-kcode which allows a greater range of $v,k$.
+In DDLab, reaction-diffusion\cite[EDD:13.8]{EDD} can be set as rcode which allows transformation to an iso-rule, or as outer-kcode which allows a greater range of $vk$.

 The resulting dynamics, in 2d or 3d, can produce waves, spirals and related patterns that can resemble the Belousov-Zhabotinsky reaction in a non-linear chemical medium and other types of excitable media.
-Filtering the wave-like patterns by descending frequently of iso-groups can reveal dynamics reminiscent of glider-guns (figure~\ref{reaction-diffusion CA}).
+Filtering the wave-like patterns by descending frequency of iso-groups can reveal dynamics reminiscent of glider-guns (figure~\ref{reaction-diffusion CA}).
 The filtering method\cite[32.11.5]{EDD} is based on the input-frequency histogram described in later sections.

 As well as the threshold interval, the dynamics are sensitive to the initial state and its density of non-resting types (non-zero values)\cite[21.3]{EDD} --- usually low for best spiral-wave results.